TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 But let’s turn away from the past and back to the future.
 Sir Tim argued that to protect your URLs into the future, you needed to follow some basic principles.
-In his 1998 statement “Cool URIs don’t change”, (Available at http://www.w3.org/Provider/Style/URI.) described as “an attempt to redirect the energy behind the quest for coolness… toward usefulness [and] longevity,” he laid them out:
+In his 1998 statement “Cool URIs don’t change”, (Available at http://www.w3.org/Provider/Style/URI.) described as “an attempt to redirect the energy behind the quest for coolness… toward usefulness [and] longevity”, he laid them out:

 However, I go on to disagree with Tim’s proposed solution for generating